 The film grossed more than $70 million at the box office and was nominated for a slough of Academy Awards, winning several lesser Academy Awards.
 Sundance Productions, which is owned by Robert Redford, later made a documentary about the film in 2013.

 All The President’s Men is an excellent film and is a triumph for Robert Redford.
 Viewers get the sense of the frantic nature of being a political reporter on the beat in Washington D.C.
-If I could change one thing about the film, it would be to bring about a more dramatic conclusion.
+If I could change one thing about the film it would be to bring about a more dramatic conclusion.
 All throughout the film, the reporters are building a story about linking the Watergate scandal to the White House and other government bureaucracies.
 Instead of a big crescendo where we see Tricky Dick caught red-handed, the film concludes in a moderate way, summarizing what happened through headlines released in the Post, as typed out on a typewriter.
 However, that is not the way it happened in reality and the film is a notable dose of realism.
-It is a top notch film worth a second, third, and fifth viewing.
+It is a top notch film worth a second, third, and fourth viewing.